 And if you’re not in the mood for sweet potatoes or pork, just go ahead and make a batch of the mango guacamole by itself and enjoy with a giant bowl of chips.

 And maybe a margarita … or two.
-You can thank me later for that suggestion.
 That may or may not have happened this weekend.